TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/AimsunFromXTMF/AimsunBridge.md

 The bridge is responsible for loading and running Aimsun.
 To run Aimsun the bridge does the following:
-1. Determine which aimsun tool needs to be run
+1. Determine which Aimsun tool needs to be run
 1. Determine the inputs the tool needs to run and passes them in
 1. Evaluates the tool runs successful.
 For unsuccessful runs, the bridge is responsible for outputting detailed error messages back to the user